KMEW targets ₹1,000 crore topline amid ₹3,000 crore bid pipeline

 Significant expansion is underway with the acquisition of 15 acres at Saphale (Palghar) near Vadhavan Port.
 The company plans a capital expenditure of approximately ₹300 crore across three phases over 2.5–3 years, with Phase-I expected to be operational next year.
 This facility will support Green Tug construction and future shipbuilding orders.
 For FY27, KMEW plans to acquire bigger capacity Trailing Suction Hopper Dredgers, Cutter Suction Dredgers, and Green and Conventional Tugs.

-To finance this fleet expansion and larger dredger acquisitions, the company is evaluating an additional fund raise of ₹150–200 crore.
-This follows a previous ₹285 crore preferential allotment.
+To finance this fleet expansion and larger dredger acquisitions, the company is evaluating an additional fund raise of ₹150–200 crore, following a previous ₹285 crore preferential allotment.
 The bid pipeline, estimated at ₹3,000 crore, includes projects expected from the Inland Waterways Authority of India and Dredging Corporation of India Limited.
-Management remains optimistic, citing Maritime Vision 2047 and inland waterway development as key enablers for sustained growth.
+Management remains optimistic, citing Maritime Vision 2047 and inland waterway development as key enablers for sustained growth toward its ₹1,000 crore topline ambition.

 Historical Stock Returns for Knowledge Marine & Engineering Works